StrangeBeeCorp/cloud-distrib-resources/azure.terraform_0.12/ug-secops-vnet/README.md

 - **Public DNS records** for TheHive and Cortex to point to the Application Gateway
 - A **bastion host** to SSH into our TheHive and Cortex instance hosted in the private subnet
 - A **Network Virtual Appliance** to allow Internet access for our instances in the private subnet through a NAT gateway
-- Four **storage disks to store the persistent TheHive and Cortex data**. *These disks could be created alongside the instances but creating them with the vnet further limits the risk of accidental destruction and data loss when updating or replacing the instances.*

 ## Network Security Groups
 There are no default iptables rules implemented in the images for either TheHive or Cortex (no OS-based IP filtering).
 Since we built them to be replaceable at each application update, somewhat like containers, we recommend limiting OS customisations to benefit from the easy update process.
 For that reason, filtering should be based on network security groups only.